 The number of subjects able to access this method of communication with the unconscious is very broad.
 A further solution can be experimented within this method by inviting the patient to respond through a variety of options: involuntary downward movement; levitation of the forearms only; involuntary movement of the hands but also with of one or more fingers.

 The identification of the hypnotic method with non-verbal signals is the one which gives particularly effective results to date.
-For non-verbal responses a specific idea-motor signal is used: the staggering back and forth.
+For non-verbal responses a specific ideo-motor signal is used: the staggering back and forth.

-The patient is in alert state and they could always sustain a normal conversional with their hypnotherapist.
+The patient is present to himself/herself state and they could always sustain a normal conversional with their hypnotherapist.

 In the video gallery you will find some demos in which it is shown how the methods of Interactive Hypnosis can be used.